Dikkekip/dikkekip.github.io/_posts/2024-07-29-EntraID-AccessPackages.md

 1. Save valuable time for IT administrators
 2. Reduce human error in role assignments
-3. Ensure consistent application of access policies across the organization
+3. Ensure access revieuws on critical admin roles
 4. Improve security by standardizing the approval process for admin roles

 ## 📚 Gathering Our Magical Artifacts